Updated: Apr 11, 2022

 I think we should celebrate with an ice cream mumma cause I’m really impressed with myself

 Leaders in any role are often layered in responsibilities, the most significant one is leading their team towards the vision they have set their gaze upon.
 Focus, direction and clarity is critical.
-For Caleb and I it was the bridge, it was 2km and then was 3km.
-Our goals can change even though the vision is the same - its important to be able to adjust to changes, shift our expectations and realise new possibilities.
+For Caleb and I it was the bridge, it was 2 kms and then it was 3 kms.
+Our goals can change even though the vision is the same.
+Its important to be able to adjust to changes, shift our expectations and realise new possibilities.
 I couldn't help but think about how crucial my 'rest days' were going to be if I kept up my 'come back' with running.

-We all need encouragement along the journey, weather that is a gentle ‘chop chop’ to maintain focus or perhaps some feedback about how we are going.
-It is the breath of motivation that we all need from time to time, it enables us to stay the course together in ways that draw forth our unique attributes.
+We all need encouragement along the journey, weather it's a gentle ‘chop chop’ to maintain focus or perhaps some feedback about how we are going.
+It is the breath of motivation we all need from time to time.
+It enables us to stay the course together in ways that draw forth our unique attributes.

 Leaders who walk with and alongside us lead by example.
 That means different things for different times, we adjust and bend with the wind far easily when we walk together in collaboration.